Northern Chile with your family - 3 weeks: Atacama, salt desert and starry skies

 - Bathing in the Lagunas Escondidas de Baltinache

-- Observe the stars on an astronomy tour in one of the world's purest skies
+- Observe the stars during an astronomy tour in one of the purest skies in the world.
+Tour in French and English: San Pedro de Atacama Celestial Explorations

 - Discover the incredible colors of Rainbow Valley (Valle del Arcoíris)